Dangerous Liaisons: Related adaptations

 Almost 25 years after he played Valmont, John Malkovich directed a French-language version of Hampton's play in Paris, which ran at the Théâtre de l'Atelier.
 In December 2012, the production was brought to Lansburgh Theatre by the Shakespeare Theatre Company for a limited run in Washington, D.C.

 In 1989, the film Valmont was released starring Colin Firth, Annette Bening and Meg Tilly.

 In 1999, the film Cruel Intentions set the same story in present-day America, starring Sarah Michelle Gellar, Ryan Phillippe and Reese Witherspoon.

 In 2012, a Chinese version was released, starring Jang Dong-gun, Zhang Ziyi and Cecilia Cheung.
 It is loosely based on the novel itself and is set in 1930s Shanghai.

 In 2018, the TV series The Great Seducer was released as a modern-day adaptation set in Korea starring Joy (singer), Moon Ga-young, Kim Min-jae (actor, born 1996) and Woo Do-hwan.

 Dawn French and Jennifer Saunders parodied Dangerous Liaisons on their sketch show French & Saunders, which then inspired their 1999 comedy series Let Them Eat Cake.

-In 2022, the TV series Dangerous Liaisons premiered on premium television provider Starz.
+In 2022, the series Dangerous Liaisons premiered on premium television provider Starz.
 According to writer Harriet Warner, the series is loosely inspired by the novel and explores the marquise's life before the events of the play.